When do I make an appeal?

 Available to download at the end of this page:-

 Frequently Asked Questions (FAQ) document

-"Procedures for hearing and determining appeals under Section 29 (1)(c)(i) of the Education Act, 1998 (applicable to appeals made from 12th November, 2021 onwards) - Appeals against refusal to admit due to the school being oversubscribed.
+"Procedures for hearing and determining appeals under Section 29 (1)(c)(i) of the Education Act, 1998 (applicable to appeals made from 12th November, 2021 onwards) - Appeals to the Department of Education against refusal to admit due to the school being oversubscribed.

 Note: a student who has not been offered a school place and is placed on a waiting list is

 considered to have been REFUSED a school place.

 The Board of Management must notify you of the outcome of your application for a review

 within 42 calendar days from the date of the decision to refuse admission to the school.